-This post offers our guide to Mickey’s Not So Scary Halloween Parties at Walt Disney World, tips for making the most of the party nights, which will occur in August, September, and October 2018.
-(Last updated June 22, 2018 with new attraction overlay details.)
+This post offers our strategy guide to the 2019 Mickey’s Not So Scary Halloween Parties at Walt Disney World and tips for making the most of the Magic Kingdom party nights, which occur August, September, and October 2019.
+(Last updated January 15, 2019.)

 Our tips and tricks for Mickey’s Not So Scary Halloween Party (MNSSHP) are based on our experiences attending the party every year before that for the last decade, and we last updated this post when the 2019 Mickey’s Not So Scary Halloween Party dates were released and tickets went on sale.

 To our surprise, that occurred earlier than ever before for the 2019 MNSSHP–with dates and tickets released in January.
 The 2019 Mickey’s Not So Scary Halloween Party dates are as follows: August 16, 20, 23, 27, 30; September 2, 6, 8, 10, 13, 15, 17, 20, 22, 24, 27, 29; October 1, 3, 4, 6, 8, 10, 11, 14, 15, 17, 18, 20, 21, 24, 25, 27, 29, and 31, plus November 1st.

 Prices start at $79, with October 31, 2019 being the most expensive night, priced at $135 per ticket.
 Most nights in August and September cost $85 per adult, with most October nights costing $105 per adult.
 There are some lower and higher prices here and there, but those are the most common price points for 2019, which sees ticket prices increase around $5 for most nights as compared to last year.